sombreWeb/Wonky-Washing-Machine/README.md

 # Wonky-Washing-Machine!

 The Wonky Washing Machine is an interactive educational escape room puzzle designed to engage participants in a collaborative repair mission.
 The project consists of three stages: setting counting knobs, fixing a control panel, and mending the wires.
 It is being developed using an Arduino Mega 2560 as a core component, adding an exciting tech element to the experience.
+It includes optional network capabilities through as ESP32 with WebSocket connections.

 ## Pins